sarthak268/Target-Tracking-Simulator/README.md

 - Add or change the arguments of your choice in <i>args.py</i> file.
 You may also want to change the plotting configurations placed immediately after the import statements in all animation files.

-- Finally for simulating an episode using actions suggested by your algorithm.
-Run the following commands in seperate terminals.
+- Finally, for simulating an episode using actions suggested by your algorithm, run the following commands in seperate terminals.

 ```
 python animation_2d.py